-Iptables a command line firewall utility that allows or blocks traffic based on the policy chain use.
-Iptables follows the packet based approach for traffic monitoring.
-When a program tries to establish a connection with your system, iptables looks up for a rule to match from a pre-defined list.
-If it fails to match a rule, it restores to the default action and prevents access to the new connection.
+Iptables is a command-line firewall program that allows or blocks traffic based on the policy chain used.
+Iptables takes a packet-based approach to monitor traffic.
+When a program tries to connect to your system, iptables looks for a rule from a predefined list.
+If a rule is not found, it falls back to the default action and prevents access to the new connection.

-The iptables package filter was first written by Rust Seller and is a product of the Netfilter Core Team.
+The packet filter iptables was first written by Rust Seller and is a product of the Netfilter Core team.
 It is written in the C language and was first released in 1998.
-The company keeps releasing stable versions every now and then that can be downloaded from the following repository:
+The company releases stable versions from time to time, which can be downloaded from the following repository: